MekaNekodemo/CreateLab_Projekt_Setup_Directory/README.md

 CreateLab's Pupper Init Files v1.3.1
 -------------
-These files are used when creating a new Debian Image.
+These files are used when creating a new Debian Image to be used with CreateLabs Pupper Variant.

 SSH connection tools
 -------------